 The first part of Table 1 describes the process of students' departure from university according to individual characteristics.
-Women and students with Italian nationality have more successful careers than men and foreign students, respectively.
-Students who enrolled in the university immediately after leaving high school, with better grades and after a regular school career, have the highest proportion of degrees and, conversely, the fewest withdrawals.
+The percentages of outcomes according to academic year of enrolment are only comparable for the first three cohorts of students (enrolled in academic years 2002/03, 2003/04 or 2004/05), since for them information on university careers is available for a maximum period of five years.
+Students enrolled in 2005/06 were censored in the fourth year after enrolment, due to the lack of available data.
+In the first three cohorts, the percentage of withdrawals decreased, although course changes increased; the proportions of students graduating do not show monotonic distribution.
+Women and students with Italian nationality have more successful careers than men and foreign students, respectively, with higher percentages of graduation and fewer withdrawals and delays.
+Other important individual characteristics in discriminating more or less successful careers are age at enrolment and secondary school experience: students who enrolled in the university immediately after leaving high school, with better grades and after a regular school career, have the highest proportion of degrees and, conversely, the fewest withdrawals.
+There are no great differences in the percentages of outcomes according to place of residence.
 In general, students who transferred to other courses do not show highly differentiated distributions according to individual characteristics.